 To be eligible individuals must earn 10% or more of your income from eligible employment or from carrying on a business or a combination of both.
 If you’re over 65, you must work for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contribution is made.
 And finally, you must be under 71 at the end of the financial year that you make the after-tax contribution.

-The other thing to draw your attention to is that to be able to lodge a Family Tax Benefit claim, you need to ensure that you lodge your tax return prior to 30 June.
+The other thing to draw your attention is one of our tax saving tips for small businesses that we often get asked about is that to be able to lodge a Family Tax Benefit claim, you need to ensure that you lodge your tax return prior to 30 June.